MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 To disable exception logging you should comment out any code that initializes the exception logger.

-### Local Notifications (TBC)
+### Local Notifications

-Reminders can be managedf using LocalNotifications.ReminderManager.
+Local Notifications can be set using LocalNotifications.ReminderManager.

-ReminderManage will use system reminders on WP8, and scheduled notification toasts on Win8.1 allowing you to set deterministic timer based prompts to the user.
+The ReminderManager will use system reminders on WP8, and scheduled notification toasts on Win8.1 allowing you to set deterministic timer based prompts easily for the user.
+[See example here](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/Assets/MarkerMetro/Example/Scripts/GameMaster.cs)

 #### Usage Guidelines